pollux1er/private-x/README.md

 private-x
 =========

-Private project with IFEYI.
+Private project with SPINTO and IFEYI.

-POLLUX and IFEYI project.

 Useless project.
 Thanks